hashicorp/terraform-provider-google/website/docs/r/compute_forwarding_rule.html.markdown

 * `backend_service` -
   (Optional)
-  A reference to a BackendService to receive the matched traffic.
-  This is used for internal load balancing.
+  A BackendService to receive the matched traffic.
+This is used only for INTERNAL load balancing.
-  (not used for external load balancing)

 * `ip_version` -
-  (Optional)
-  The IP Version that will be used by this forwarding rule.
-Valid options are IPV4 or IPV6.
-This can only be specified for a global forwarding rule.
+  (Optional, Deprecated)
+  ipVersion is not a valid field for regional forwarding rules.

 * `load_balancing_scheme` -
   (Optional)